Skip to Content

 What is a “gag clause”?

 A “gag clause” is a contractual term that directly or indirectly restricts the sharing of specific data and information with a third party.
 Examples of this information include provider-specific cost or quality of care information and de-identified claims data.
-As part of Congress’s increasing push for price transparency in the healthcare space, the Internal Revenue Code, ERISA, and the Public Health Service Act prohibit group health plans and health insurance companies from entering into agreements containing gag clauses with health care providers, networks or associations of providers, third-party administrators, Pharmacy Benefit Managers, or any other service providers offering access to a network of providers.
+As part of Congress’s increasing push for price transparency in the healthcare space, the Internal Revenue Code, ERISA, and the Public Health Service Act prohibit group health plans and health insurance companies from entering into agreements containing gag clauses with healthcare providers, networks or associations of providers, third-party administrators, Pharmacy Benefit Managers, or any other service providers offering access to a network of providers.

 What is the GCPCA?

 To enforce the gag clause prohibition, Congress passed a law requiring plans and insurance companies to annually submit an attestation to HHS, the DOL, and the Treasury Department, acknowledging that the plan or issuer is complying with this requirement.
 Plans and issuers must submit the GCPCA via a webform on the CMS website.
-The first attestation is due no later than December 31, 2023 and requires plans and issuers to attest for agreements during the period beginning December 27, 2020 through the date of attestation.
+The first attestation is due no later than December 31, 2023, and requires plans and issuers to attest for agreements during the period beginning December 27, 2020, through the date of attestation.
 Plans and issuers must then complete the attestation annually by December 31 each year thereafter.

 Does this GCPCA requirement apply to both self-funded and fully insured plans?